iliainc/p2/README.md

 <http://p2.ilyanossov.me>

 ## Description
-This project allows users to generate a random password with the specified amount of words, and the option of including a number and/or special character.
+This project allows users to generate a random password with the specified amount of words, and the option of including a number and/or a special symbol.

 ## Demo
 <https://youtu.be/TODO>

 ## Details for teaching team
-No login required.
+Please feel free to alternate between a wide range of numbers while clicking the checkboxes so that final passwords include special symbols and/or numbers.

 ## Outside code
 * Basic Website Structure: http://p1.ilyanossov.me